jshklz/classmyschedule/README.md

 To install on any Chromium-based (like Brave) web browser, follow the steps:

-1. Donwload this GitHub Repository, extract it
+1. Download this GitHub Repository, extract it

 2. Go to chrome://extensions